moby-it/cosmic-jack/devlogs.md

 	- challenge the player with it
 The 1st 6 levels are of the above pattern.
 The last 3 levels have to challenge the player.
 7th level idea - chain explosion reactions, that get triggered by a cherry.
 Try to add an apple, just to mess with the player.

+## 23/2 21:00

+- Refactor audio: each level has a continous song that does not stop on user input.
+- You can restart the preview pressing R
+- Added wave titles and description

+Consider if you're going to carry over unused ammo on next levels.
+This will decrease the difficulty of the latest levels, giving players choices earlier on that impact later levels.
+I think this is a must.
+To do that I need to:
+	- restore the functionalities of saving ammo per wave and restoring it when backtracking.